Monkey Studies Could Help Paralyzed Humans

 CHARLES: Somehow, the monkey's brain figured out it now could use this new neuron to move that muscle.
 There's a lot riding on this sort of experiment.
 Ultimately, scientists are hoping people who are paralyzed could someday walk again.
 And half a dozen laboratories are trying slightly different approaches.
 Scientists have inserted electrodes into the brains of paralyzed humans, for instance.
 Those people have been able to move a cursor around a computer screen just by thinking about it.
 And Lee Miller at Northwestern University also restored movement to paralyzed monkey muscles.
 But he monitored a whole array of nerve cells and used powerful computers to analyze the activity of the neurons.
 In this case, the computers decided how to activate the monkey's muscles.

-Dr. LEE MILLER (Associate Professor, Department of Physiology, Feinberg School of Medicine, Northwestern University): What we're trying to do is figure out what those neurons really were trying to do and get us close to that as we can.
+LEE MILLER: What we're trying to do is figure out what those neurons really were trying to do and get us close to that as we can.

 CHARLES: Miller thinks this approach may be more likely to restore a monkey's or a person's ability to perform complicated tasks like picking something up or walking.
 Chet Moritz, who got his monkeys playing video games, is betting that the brain doesn't need that big computer.
 He's hoping it's enough just to create a connection between mind and body.